 Mycoplasma culture, antigen capture-enzyme immunoassay, Ag-EIA

 This test looks at sputum, or the mucus from your lower airways.
-It finds out whether you have a lung infection caused by Mycoplasma pneumoniae, organisms that can cause bronchitis and pneumonia.
+It finds out whether you have a lung infection caused by Mycoplasma pneumoniae.
+These are organisms that can cause bronchitis and pneumonia.
 Mycoplasma are very small and are similar to bacteria.
 They are unique because they don't have cell walls.

 Sometimes a sputum culture test is done, but Mycoplasma don't grow well in a culture.
 The more common sputum test is called indirect enzyme immunoassay.

-You may need this test if your doctor suspects that you have Mycoplasma pneumonia.
+You may need this test if your healthcare provider suspects that you have Mycoplasma pneumonia.
 The most common symptom is a dry, hacking cough.
-Other symptoms are typical of other respiratory infections:
+Other symptoms are like those of other respiratory infections: